johnhitz203/ecto_example/README.md

 ## Using This Environment

 This environment is simple to use.
-Clone the environment to your host computer and add a `src/` directory for the docker container to store your project in.
-Edit the Dockerfile to select the version of Elixir and Phoenix that you want to use for your project and build the image with (It is best practice to choose a specific version of software rather than using latest)
+Fork the environment to your host computer into as `my_project`, add a `my_project/src/` directory for the docker container to store your project in.
+Edit the Dockerfile to select the version of Elixir and Phoenix that you want to use for your project and build the image with the following command.
+This image uses the image `elixier:latest`, but it's best practice to choose a specific version of software rather than using latest to insure your project is not effected by breaking changes.

     $ docker-compose build